Art > AAA artist grant

 • Anthologies, timelines, maps, and bibliographies

-Grant Amount: Up to Rs.
-2,00,000
+Up to INR 2,00,000

-Applications Requirements
+Application Requirements

-1. A completed application form
+A completed application form

 (i) a short description of the intended/ongoing project, and your research responding to any of the themes listed in this open call;

-(ii) a timeline for the project’s different stages and potential platforms; and
+(ii) a timeline for the project’s different stages and potential platforms;

-(iii) archives/collections/individuals you intend to access/visit.
+(iv) archives/collections/individuals you intend to access/visit.

-The proposal does not have to be definitive and can change during the course of the one-year period of this grant in consultation with AAA & Inlaks representatives.
+The proposal does not have to be definitive and can change during the course of the one-year period of this grant, in consultation with AAA & Inlaks representatives.

 Recipient